Jberczel/jberczel.github.io/_posts/2014-05-05-why-i-like-odin.md

 There are volunteers running study groups/sessions.
 After writing a few walkthroughs, I can appreciate how much time and effort some of the original contributors put into this project.

-It also doesn't hurt that it is a free, open-source, [curriculum](https://github.com/TheOdinProject/theodinproject).
+It also doesn't hurt that it is a free, open-source [curriculum](https://github.com/TheOdinProject/theodinproject).